LeeGrobler/kpn-assessment/README.md

 - Loading state: shows a loading spinner when fetching data
 - Responsive: utilizes Vuetify's grid system to adjust layout for different screen sizes

+## Live Demo

+You can test the live application by visiting https://dummy-link-to-live-app.com.
+This version of the app is hosted and deployed from the main branch on GitHub and is updated automatically with every merge or push made into the main branch.

 ## Getting Started